Specialities and delicacies from Milos

 With a clear conscience we can recommend Dimitris Tseronis’ honey that he produces himself and sells in his shop on Karodromos opposite the National Bank.
 There are two types, thyme honey and normal blossom honey.

 Contrary to the romanticising notion that “local” Milos wine is the non plus ultra for individual down-to-earth tourists, I would give a constant warning about the uncritical consumption of wine by the glass.
 The range of quality is wide and at one end of the scale it is almost dangerous to health.
 On Milos there is some really good wine by the glass that won’t do you any damage the next morning but there are also some horrible concoctions that in some cases do not come from Milos and by definition should not be called wine.
 In the restaurants and tavernas, as a rule, they serve reasonable wine by the glass but that doesn't come from Milos either.
-By contrast, local bottled wines that are officially sold in speciality shops and many other shops are in my experience good, if pricy.
+By contrast, local bottled wines that are officially sold in speciality shops and many other shops are in my experience good, even though a bit pricy.
 But after all, with this you are acquiring the ideal holiday souvenir to take away.
 The Konstantakis Winery in Pollonia should be mentioned here.
 It produces the most varied vintage wines of very good quality.